 AmCham Canada's membership is open to large and small U.S. companies that operate within Canada, as well as Canadian companies of all sizes that sell to or operate in the United States.
 With over two hundred fifty member companies, it is an extremely influential trade organization and can provide substantial opportunities in the way of:

-2. Networking - This organisation offers many great opportunities to connect with industry professionals and expand your network.
-You never know whom you?ll meet!
-For example: Most recently, the United States Ambassador to Canada, David Jacobson met with AmCham Pacific Chapter Board of Directors (link)
+- Networking - This organization offers many great opportunities to connect with industry professionals and expand your network.
+You never know whom you’ll meet!
+For example: Most recently, the United States Ambassador to Canada, David Jacobson met with AmCham Pacific Chapter Board of Directors.

 If you are looking to give your business a competitive advantage and increase cross-border opportunities, I strongly recommend you consider a membership in your regional AmCham.